zshannon/ESBuildMobile/README.md

 A Swift package that provides ESBuild transformation capabilities for mobile development.
 This package uses `gomobile` to bridge ESBuild's Go API with native Swift, providing an idiomatic Swift API that hides all the underlying complexity.

+## Note to humans
+**Most of the package was written by Claude 4.
+The repo quality is very bad as a result.
+Sorry.**

 ## Features

 - ✅ **Idiomatic Swift API** - Native Swift properties and method chaining